Bulimia Nervosa in Children

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also

 depend on how severe the condition is.

-Treatment often involves a mix of the following:
+Treatment often includes a mix of the following:

-What are the possible complications of bulimia nervosa in a child?
+What are possible complications of bulimia nervosa in a child?

 Bulimia can lead to malnutrition.
 It can harm nearly every organ system in the body.